Unboxed-Software/solana-course/content/compressed-nfts.md

 const assetProof = (await assetProofResponse.json()).result
 ```

-The third step is to fetch the merkle tree account.
+The third step is to fetch the Merkle tree account.
 The simplest way to do this is using the `ConcurrentMerkleTreeAccount` type from `@solana/spl-account-compression`:

 ```tsx
 const treePublicKey = new PublicKey(assetData.compression.tree)